Lower Decks (Star Trek: The Next Generation)

 This episode is noted for focusing on a group of junior officers on the Enterprise, rather than the senior officers who make up the series's main cast, and for its emotional impact.
-The junior officer killed in this episode, Sito Jaxa (Shannon Fill), was previously introduced in the episode "The First Duty".
+The junior officer killed in this episode was previously introduced in the episode "The First Duty".
 It has been rated highly among the series' episodes.

 Plot

 Four young Enterprise ensigns find their friendship strained during personnel evaluations.
 Two of the friends, Sam Lavelle and the Bajoran Sito Jaxa, discover that they are being considered for the same job.
 Joined by their friend Ben, a civilian who works as a waiter, they learn that promotions seem to be already decided on for their other two friends, Nurse Ogawa and Vulcan engineer Taurik.

 Worf soon detects an escape pod inside Cardassian space, which is off limits to the Enterprise, and Geordi and Taurik work to transport the passenger on board amidst a cloak of secrecy.
 Taurik burns the hull of a shuttlecraft with phaser fire on Geordi's instructions, and deduces that the goal is to make the craft appear as if it sustained damage while fleeing an attack.

 Impressed by Ogawa's performance, Beverly Crusher decides to recommend her for promotion.
 She orders Ogawa not to reveal what she is about to see in Sickbay, and Dr. Crusher takes her to where an injured Cardassian has been brought on board.

 Captain Picard chastises Sito for her role in a Starfleet Academy scandal.
 She leaves the meeting exasperated, as Picard has left her without the opportunity to defend herself.
 A pair of poker games take place, one involving the senior officers and another the junior officers, with Ben shuttling from one to the other.
 During the senior game, Commander Riker and Worf differ on whether Lavelle or Sito should be promoted, with Riker noting that Lavelle seems overly eager to please.
 Considerations of promotions are interrupted by a baffling secret mission that all but Lavelle are involved in.
 Left out of the loop, Lavelle becomes convinced that this is a sign that he will not be promoted.